Kayaking in Alaska

 Guided Ocean Kayaking

-Alaskan sea kayaking is an amazing experience and a chance to view the scenery and the wildlife in special way.
-Your guide will take you from cove to cove, interpreting the sights and answering your questions.
+Kayaking on the ocean is an amazing experience and a chance to view the scenery and wildlife in a special way.
+We do not use typical sea-kayaks.
+Instead we use inflatable kayaks which have comfortable seats, a low center of gravity, and are extremely stable.
+Your guide will take you on a tour around the community of Halibut Cove, interpreting the sights and answering your questions.
 All you need is your camera and your enthusiasm - everything else is provided.
 All experience levels are welcome, and this tour is great family fun.
-There are half-day and whole-day trips available.
-Please enquire about rates.
+Included in the cost of your stay.